-They didn't realize He was the God of creation.
-They didn't realize He was the Savior.
+They did not realize He was the God of creation.
+They did not realize He was the Savior.
 They could not discern the things that He was saying and doing.
 They did not put them in the right context.
-They didn't understand what He was doing and saying from the right perspective.
+They did not understand what He was doing and saying from the right perspective.

 I Corinthians 2:9-10 But as it is written: "Eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him."
 But God has revealed them to us through His Spirit.
 For the Spirit searches all things, yes, the deep things of God.

 You see now the comparison.
 The reason the rulers of the world did not understand—did not put into the proper perspective; did not grasp what they saw in the Lord of glory—was because God had not revealed to them who Jesus was, what He was doing, or why He was doing what He was doing.
 The reason is because those things cannot be discerned by physical means—eye, ear, nose, mouth, the senses—but rather these things have to be revealed.
 There has to be a spiritual miracle that takes place for a person to understand and to see these spiritual things.

 I Corinthians 2:11-12 For what man knows the things of a man except the spirit of the man which is in him?
 Even so no one knows the things of God except the Spirit of God.
 Now we have received, not the spirit of the world, but the Spirit which is from God, that we might know the things that have been freely given to us by God.